 You might not have the resources to partner with every retailer under the sun.
 In this case, opt for retailers that cater to your target audience.
 Take the statement eyeglasses brand, Bellinger House (one of our customers).
 They sit within the luxury fashion market, so you can expect to find them on high-end retailers’ websites like Roberts and Browns Opticians and Artistic Eyewear.
 You won’t, however, see them in mainstream stores like Specsavers.

 If you’re working with small, independent retailers, they might not necessarily have set guidelines on how to set up a partnership with them.
-Often, these relationships are built through word of mouth, or—if they’re a growing store—they might hire merchandisers to hunt out brands to stock.
+Often, these relationships are built through word of mouth, or—if they’re a growing store—they might hire merchandisers or retail buyers to hunt out brands to stock.
 But for bigger online retailers, look out for a straightforward and transparent signup process.

 A good reputation

-Where to find a retail partner?
+Where to find and approach retail stores?

-• B2C marketplaces: You might want to consider listing your products on B2C marketplaces like Amazon, Etsy and eBay.
+- B2C marketplaces: You might want to consider listing your products on B2C marketplaces like Amazon, Etsy and Ebay.
 Whilst massive corporations like Amazon might not be aligned with your brand identity (and that’s fine, you don’t have to associate with them), just bear in mind that your competitors are probably present on these sites so you might risk losing out on customers.

 How to pitch your products to a retailer?